 - avoiding harsh skincare ingredients

-HOW TO USE: Gently massage Reset Cleansing Balm into dry skin, remove with the organic cotton cloth, then pat 2-3 drops of Restore Multi-purpose Beauty Oil into damp skin for skin that feels calm, hydrated, healthy and glowing.
+HOW TO USE: Gently massage Reset Cleansing Balm into dry skin, remove with the organic cotton cloth, then apply 2 pumps of Replenish Hydrating Serum followed by 2-3 drops of Restore Radiance Booster into damp skin for skin that feels calm, hydrated, healthy and glowing.

-Save £6 when you buy the kit and get a free organic cotton face cloth and reusable fair trade cotton bag!
-Shop the Free From Kit.
+Save £10 when you buy the kit and get a free organic cotton face cloth and reusable fair trade cotton bag!
+Shop the Kit.

 Thanks for reading my blog!